chunshui7347/ai-flappy/readme.md

 ## Model Input
 There are 4 inputs to the MLP model:
-1. Height of bird
+1. Horizontal distance to next pipe
-2. Y-velocity of bird
+2. Vertical distance to next pipe
-3. Horizontal distance to next pipe
+3. y-velocity of bird
-4. Height of next pipe
+4. Height Difference between next 2 pipes

 Each input is scaled to 0 - 1 by dividing each of its maximum value.

 ## Model Output
 The model has 1 output which tells the bird to jump or not.
 Output has range between 0 and 1 due to sigmoid activation.
-If output value is greater than 0.5, then the bird jump, else it does not jump.
+If output value is greater than 0.75, then the bird jump, else it does not jump.

 ## Training Results
 In 67 generations, the algorithm reached the maximum score stop condition and the best model achieved a score of 1000.